micmejia/bible-dump/AMPC/Luke/Luke 6.md

-But woe to (alas for) you who are rich ([^n]abounding in material resources), for you already are receiving your consolation (the solace and sense of strengthening and cheer that come from prosperity) _and_ have taken and enjoyed your comfort in full [having nothing left to be awarded you].
+But woe to (alas for) you who are rich (abounding in material resources), for you already are receiving your consolation (the solace and sense of strengthening and cheer that come from prosperity) _and_ have taken and enjoyed your comfort in full [having nothing left to be awarded you].